This painting at the Met is hidden to remind us of what refugees have done for us

 The nonprofit International Rescue Committee wants people to envision what the world would lose without the talent and creativity of the world’s growing population of refugees.
 So they’ve worked with the New York Metropolitan Museum of Art to display French refugee Marc Chagall’s iconic abstract oil painting “The Lovers” at its Fifth Avenue location.
 There’s just one catch: The entire work is covered up.

 That’s one part of a larger museum and multimedia campaign that includes an awareness video with celebrities like Keegan-Michael Key and Lena Headey thanking other refugees for their contributions to society.
-To name a few, Freddie Mercury, Albert Einstein, and wife and husband duo d Margret and Hans Augusto Rey (better known as the authors of Curious George) were all once forced to flee their homes because of conflict and intolerance.
+To name a few, Freddie Mercury, Albert Einstein, and wife and husband duo Margret and Hans Augusto Rey (better known as the authors of Curious George) were all once forced to flee their homes because of conflict and intolerance.

 “It’s really one campaign with one message: When we welcome refugees, they shape our world for the better,” says Colleen Ryan, vice president of global communications at the International Rescue Committee in an email to Fast Company.
 “We’ll track a slew of performance metrics but I would say that the super-ordinate goal is to give people the goosebumps.
 We want to inspire and connect.
 Beyond that, we want to get people thinking about the power of welcome and the implications of being a country–a world–that turns it back on refugees and their potential.”